 JA: What do you love about working as a dietitian?
 What brings you the most joy or puts the biggest smile on your face each day?

 Things like working with students, working with interns.
 We have a culinary lab program with the Careers Through Culinary Arts Program for high school students.
 We get 20 students together on Saturdays in the fall and we do a culinary lab with them.
-They have to create recipes, analyze them to make sure they meet nutritional guidelines.
+They have to create recipes, and analyze them to make sure they meet nutritional guidelines.
 Then they come to a commercial kitchen and prepare their recipes.
 We get photos taken and put cookbooks together.
 Working with these students is awesome.
 Our goal is to help them understand the role that dairy foods play.
 They can then take this knowledge back to their schools and teach other kids why breakfast is important or how to add cheese to new recipes.

 JA: On the flip side, what challenges you each day?